rej696/elf2uf2/README.md

 # Raspberry Pi Pico elf2uf2 Utility

-DISCLAIMER: The code files in this repository are not my work, and have been produced by the [Raspberry Pi Foundation](https://github.com/raspberrypi)
+__DISCLAIMER__: The code files in this repository are not my work, and have been produced by the [Raspberry Pi Foundation](https://github.com/raspberrypi)

 This repository copies code from the [Raspberry Pi Pico